Mário Felgueiras

-Mário Jorge Quintas Felgueiras (born 12 December 1986) is a Portuguese former professional footballer who played as a goalkeeper.
+Mário Jorge Quintas Felgueiras (born 12 December 1986) is a Portuguese former professional footballer who played as a goalkeeper, currently sporting director at Liga I club U'Craiova.

 He started playing for Sporting, Portimonense and Braga, being successively loaned by the first and third clubs and only totalling one Primeira Liga appearance for them.
 From 2011 until 2015 he competed in Romania, mainly with CFR Cluj.

 Felgueiras won 42 caps for Portugal at youth level.

 Club career

 Sporting and Portimonense

 Born in Viana do Castelo, Felgueiras joined Sporting CP's youth system in 2002 at the age of 15, from local SC Vianense.
 In early 2003, following an injury to regular starter Nélson Pereira, he was called to the first team for training, but he only managed to be called up for a competitive game during his tenure, remaining an unused substitute against Gil Vicente F.C. on 29 August 2004.

 In summer 2005, Felgueiras was loaned to S.C.
 Espinho in the third division for two years, being first choice in his second season.
 Subsequently, he was released by the Lisbon side, signing a two-year contract with Portimonense S.C. in the Segunda Liga.
 He kept consecutive clean sheets in his first two official matches with his new club.